Bio724/Bio724-Lecture-Notes/lecture-awk-bash/pipeline-example-motifs.md

 * `-u 500` = upstream 500bp
 * `--gtf targets.gff` = the GFF (GTF) file that specifies the feature regions we want

-The output of the command will look like this:
+The output of this step looks like this:

 ```text
 >NC_001135.5_71803-73341:+_usf:500